-17
+Figure 17: EMIF Design Flow

 Each step on the tutorial maps to a task described in the previous flow.
 Even on a small design as the one described in this document, following all the steps will ease external memory bring up on the smaller amount of time.
 Many steps are already completed in this workshop such as DRAM memory selection and board layout and analysis.